maximgeller/projects/web-app-flask/tutorial.md

 ```bash
 python main.py
 ```
-Your terminal will prompt you to navigate to localhost://5000 where a local server has been created in order to view your app.
-Check it out!
+Your terminal will prompt you to navigate to your localhost at the port 5000 where a local server has been created in order to view your app.
+[Check it out](http://127.0.0.1:5000/)!

 ## Making Our Own Pages
 ## Add CSS!